-The state Consultant compiles all team member’s reports into one comprehensive Site Visit Report.
-Within one week of the visit, this report is sent to the institution which has one week to review for accuracy and to correct errors of fact.
-It is the institution’s responsibility to notify the Commission of needed changes.
-The report will be posted on the Commission website as part of the COA agenda.
+The state consultant compiles all team member’s reports into one comprehensive Accreditation Site Visit Report.
+Shortly after the visit, this report is sent to the team lead for review, then to the institution which has one week to review for accuracy and to correct errors of fact.
+It is the institution’s responsibility to notify the consultant of needed changes.
+The report will be posted on the Commission’s website as part of the next regularly scheduled COA agenda.
 The final copy of the report, as it will appear when presented to the COA for its review and final decision, is sent to the institution and team lead prior to the date of the COA meeting.

-In the case of a merged visit, the CAEP report is prepared and submitted to the Unit Accreditation Board in accordance with CAEP policy.
-The institution may prepare a rejoinder, a document that explains steps that have been taken to address any deficiency or addressing why no deficiency ever existed as described in CAEP policy.
-The decision of the CAEP Unit Accreditation Board will be made separately from the decision of the COA.
-Merged visits are discussed in Chapter Thirteen.

 Evaluation of Accreditation Process and Personnel

 The Commission provides everyone associated with an accreditation site visit an opportunity to evaluate all aspects of the visit, ranging from the initial contact through the report presentation, including an evaluation of all team members.
-The instrument is comprised of multiple-choice and open-ended questions, and requests recommendations for improving the accreditation process.
-These data are used to identify areas for improvement in the process and areas where team members need additional support.
+The evaluation instrument is comprised of multiple-choice and open-ended questions, and requests recommendations for improving the accreditation process.
+This data is used to identify areas for improvement in the process and areas where team members need additional support.

-To assist in the quality of the BIR, the Dean or Director provides feedback about each member of the accreditation team.
+To assist in the quality of the BIR, the institution may provide feedback about each member of the accreditation team.
 Team members also evaluate each other and are asked to identify future team leads as well as team members who were not strong members of the team.
-These data will be considered by the Administrator of Accreditation when decisions are made regarding retention of individuals on the BIR and identification of individuals able to assume leadership roles in future visits.
+This data will be considered by the Administrator of Accreditation when decisions are made regarding retention of individuals on the BIR and identification of individuals able to assume leadership roles in future visits.
 If the institution has concerns about the performance of the state consultant, the Administrator of Accreditation or Director of the Professional Services Division should be contacted.